Developing inclusive policies: Housing and infrastructure of marginalized Roma communities in the use of EU funds in Slovakia

 Donor: International Visegrad Fund

-In 2010 CVEK co-organized already 9th edition of the V4 Summer School at the Willa Decius in Krakow.
-The 9th edition of the Visegrad Summer School brought together 50 young Czech, Hungarian, Polish and Slovak students, as well as some students from other countries of Central and Eastern Europe.
+In 2009 CVEK co-organized again V4 Summer School at the Willa Decius in Krakow.
+The 8th edition of the Visegrad Summer School brought a two-week educational program which provided an interdisciplinary learning space for 47 young Czech, Hungarian, Polish and Slovak students, and for their peers from Ukraine, Romania, Russia, Kirgyzstan and Kosovo.
 The program consisted of lectures, panel debates and seminars on issues and challenges relevant to the Visegrad Group region, the European Union and beyond.
 School offered many opportunities to learn about each other and start an international co-operation between the people and the countries.

 Application form here

 Slovakia has been represented on the 8th edition of the Summer School by 10 participants:

 Marta Latináková, Bates College, Lewiston ME